Lutow/Netflex/README.md

 # Netflex

-Netflex is a movie browsing full-stack app fetching data drom TMDB.
+Netflex is a movie browsing React.js app fetching data drom TMDB.

 To run the project: